Battle of Zahleh: The Syrian reaction

 Strategically, the prime concern of the Syrians was to curb the Christian-controlled city's geo-strategic attributes.
 Consequently, the Syrian Army blocked the main roads leading in and out of the city.
 The Syrian forces, however, remained stationed outside the city, in particular, along the outskirts.
-The Syrian Army's Chief-of-staff at the time, General Hikmat Chehabi expressed concerns over a free and uncontrolled Zahleh falling into the hands of the Israeli Defense Forces (IDF).
+The Syrian Army's Chief-of-staff at the time, General Hikmat Chehabi expressed concerns over a free and uncontrolled Zahleh falling into the hands of the Israel Defense Forces (IDF).
 The Israelis were providing military aid to the LF, whose presence was apparent inside Zahleh.
 Chehabi's concern was, that the LF might hand over the base of mount Sannine to the Israelis, given the mount peek outlooks the Golan heights and deep inside Syrian territories.
 To that end, Chehabi foresaw a problematic scenario on more than one level.
 One, if the Israeli Defense Forces cut through Zahleh city and position their troops along its outskirts, they would be stationed only four miles West of the Syrian fifth division stationed in the town of Chtaura, located by the Beirut-Damascus highway.
 Two, such a scenario, if actualized, would not only threaten Syrian military presence in the Valley, but even the Syrian capital itself – the Israelis would be 8.6 miles West of the Syrian border and 31 miles from the Syrian capital, Damascus.
 For that reason, the Syrian 85th and 78th brigades along with the 7th division regrouped across the valley.
 In addition, Chehabi provided logistical support to the Palestine Liberation Organization (PLO) al-Yarmouk, al-Kostol and Ain Jallout conventional mechanized brigades positioned between the Litani and Zahrani rivers.